Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Results and Discussion

 \subsection{Optimization Problem Solutions}

 Using our solution method, we obtain high-quality treatment facility and budget allocation solutions for the majority of the US states.
-Figure~\ref{fig:sols} shows the additional treatment facilities and treatment budget distributions determined by the MIP solutions for California and Florida.
+Figure~\ref{fig:sols} shows the additional treatment facilities and treatment budget allocations determined by the MIP solutions for California and Florida.
 Figures~\ref{fig:ca_x} and~\ref{fig:fl_x} show that most counties in each state either do not need any additional treatment facilities or only need one additional facility to be opened. \secondReviewChanges{ In the California MIP solution (Figure~\ref{fig:ca_x}), the most additional treatment facilities are recommended for counties like San Diego, Riverside, Los Angeles, and San Bernardino.
 In Florida's solution, the counties with the greatest recommended number of additional treatment facilities are Broward, Hillsborough, Miami-Dade, and Orange County.
 For both states, these indicated counties all have relatively large populations and SVI rankings of over 0.5.
-This means that making the facility distributions closer to the population share and high SVI rankings are both drivers of facility location patterns.
-High SVI rankings are a driver because we set the $\lambda_{\mathrm{SVI}}$ hyperparameter to be larger than $\lambda_{\mathrm{pr}}$ in the objective so the MIP prioritizes social vulnerability.
-Further customization of facility location patterns can be achieved by adjusting these hyperparameters (as demonstrated in \ifpreprint Appendix~\ref{socec}). \else Section EC.5). \fi}
+This means that making the facility allocations closer to the population share and high SVI rankings are both drivers of facility location patterns.
+High SVI rankings are a driver because we set the $\lambda_{\mathrm{SVI}}$ hyperparameter to be larger than $\lambda_{\mathrm{pr}}$ in the objective.
+Further customization of facility location patterns can be achieved by adjusting these hyperparameters. }

 \ifpreprint

 \else

 \fi